About Tom Stienstra

 Tom releases a daily twitter, available at http://twitter.com/StienstraTom.

 Tom hosted the “Great Outdoors with Tom Stienstra,” which aired on CBS/CW in San Francisco-San Jose and Sacramento.
 The show “Land of Smoke” won first place for best outdoor recreation show in America.
-Several networks have contacted Tom about a new show in 2013 that would feature a bigger scope with a wider reach and driven by adventure, pending sponsorships.
-For information on sponsorship, send Tom an e-mail at firstname.lastname@example.org.
+PBS has cleared a show, pending sponsorship, with Tom that would feature a bigger scope with a wider reach and driven by adventure.
+For information on sponsorship, send Tom an e-mail at email@example.com.

 In 2011, Tom became the first outdoors writer in America to win both first and second place for best newspaper feature photography, and then among the winners of all categories, won first place for best published image of the year for “Shastatacular: lenticular over Shasta.”

-Tom was named Ski Writer of the Year for the Western U.S. for a series of stories on a record number of snowboard deaths last winter, how equipment and behavior contributed to them, which inspired a national contest with $20,000 in prizes for a new quick-release snowboard design.
+Tom was named Ski Writer of the Year for the Western U.S. for a series of stories on a record number of snowboard deaths, how equipment and behavior contributed to them, which inspired a national contest with $20,000 in prizes for a new quick-release snowboard design.

 Tom has explored all of California and most of Washington and Oregon from the Cascades on west.
 As a pilot and airplane owner, he can cover anywhere in a radius from Vancouver, Canada, to Jackson Hole, Wyoming, to Van Nuys, California in four hours.
 In the process, he sees the landscape from a unique perspective, which inspires future trips on the ground to seek out little-known spots.
 This is how he first saw the Kern Canyon, Independence Lake, headwaters of the Owhyee near the Jarbridge Mountains in Nevada, and thousands of other spots.